devongovett/reader/readme.md

 ## Want to help?

-Get in touch on [Twitter](http://twitter.com/devongovett) and let me know! :)
-Feel free to fork this repository and send pull requests implementing features.
+Get in touch on [Twitter](http://twitter.com/devongovett) or IRC (#reader on Freenode) and let me know! :) Feel free to fork this repository and send pull requests implementing features.
 Once you've sent a couple good ones, I'll add you as a contributor to the project to commit directly.

-We should probably have an IRC room on Freenode.
-I'll set that up later.
+Things to work on:

+* Feed fetching and storing
+* API endpoints
+* Testing
+* etc. We are young!